Embed a Calendar on a Website

 • Squarespace.
 Add a Code Block.
 Set the language to HTML.
 Paste.

 • Webflow.
-Add an Embed element.
+Add a Code Embed element.
 Paste.
 Publish the page.

 • Notion.
 Paste as an iframe block.
 Notion requires the iframe wrapper to be created via the iframe block, not Custom HTML.